Code-Institute-Submissions/skfitness-ms1/README.md

 ---

 * When I opened my classes.html page on mobile my class timetable was too big to fit screen.
-To rectify this problem I created 3 seperate timetables, one for each class time.
+To rectify this problem I created 3 separate timetables, one for each class time.

 * When I opened modal log in and close button displayed to the right side.
 To rectify this I set a width value for modal footer.